Federal Rural University of Pernambuco

 The Federal Rural University of Pernambuco (Universidade Federal Rural de Pernambuco, UFRPE) is a public university in Recife, Pernambuco, Brazil.
 Specializing in courses in agricultural sciences and other courses relating to rural development, the university also conducts research in these areas.
 However, in recent years the university has also added a variety of courses focused less on rural topics.

 The main campus is in the state capital of Recife, while smaller campuses are in Serra Talhada, Belo Jardim, and Cabo de Santo Agostinho.
 The former campus at Garanhuns was split in 2018 into the separate Universidade Federal do Agreste de Pernambuco.
-UFRPE was ranked by Folha de São Paolo as 64th nationally in 2019.
+UFRPE was ranked by Folha de São Paulo as 64th nationally in 2019.

 Library

 The Central Library UFRPE emerged in 1914 as "book depository" Courses of Colleges of Agriculture and Veterinary Medicine "São Bento", originally in Olinda, PE.
-In 1938 with the change of these courses to Dois Irmãos, in Recife, the collection was transferred, occupying an area of 229 m² on the ground floor of the central building of UFRPE until 1976 when the building was constructed with 1026 m².
-Its facilities were expanded in 2000 m² over from 1980 with the construction of an annex, composed of three floors, then going to occupy physical area of 3026 m².
+In 1938 with the change of these courses to Dois Irmãos, in Recife, the collection was transferred, occupying an area of 229 m2 on the ground floor of the central building of UFRPE until 1976 when the building was constructed with 1026 m2.
+Its facilities were expanded in 2000 m2 over from 1980 with the construction of an annex, composed of three floors, then going to occupy physical area of 3026 m2.

 From 1947 to 1955 the Library was named "Library of the Rural University of Pernambuco (B-UFRPE)."
 Federalized, the University through Decree No. 2,524 of 04/07/1955 combined with Law No. 2,920 of 10.13.1956, joined the federal system of education as an teaching institution and library, to be called "University Library Federal Rural de Pernambuco (B-UFRPE)".
 That same year saw the start of the technical handling collections.

 From the Decree No. 93 of 03/11/1975, the library was renamed to the Central Library of the Federal Rural University of Pernambuco (BC-UFRPE).
 In 1978, the Senior Management of UFRPE paying posthumous tribute to one of the masters of this house, he named Professor Mário de Andrade Lima Coelho.
 Historically, however, the tradition of many years, the Library until today is better known as the Central Library of the Federal Rural University of Pernambuco (BC-UFRPE).